OlegKonings/DP13_suka/README.md

 Not a problem which maps well to a GPU, but anyway still 2-3 times faster.
 Is a hybrid implementation.

-NOTE: CPU version compiled with all optimizations (-O2) on an turbo 3.9 Ghz i7
+NOTE: CPU version compiled with all optimizations (-O2) on a turbo 3.9 Ghz i7.

 ____
 <table>